aditi13a/WeatherApp/README.md

+🌦️ WeatherApp

+A Blazor WebAssembly Weather Application with ASP.NET Core API & MongoDB Integration

+📌 Overview

+WeatherApp is a full-stack Blazor WebAssembly application built as part of my summer internship at Wise Work, under the Software Trainee role.
+The project focuses on learning and applying:

+.NET & C# fundamentals

-# 🌦️ Weather App — Blazor WebAssembly
+Blazor WebAssembly front-end development

-The Weather App — Blazor WebAssembly project is a modern single-page application (SPA) designed to deliver live, accurate, and visually engaging weather information for any global location.
-Built entirely using C# and .NET 8, the application leverages client-side WebAssembly execution, allowing the UI to load and run directly in the browser without requiring a backend server for general weather retrieval.

-The app integrates with the OpenWeatherMap API, fetching real-time meteorological data such as temperature, humidity, atmospheric pressure, wind speed, and cloud coverage.
-Each weather response triggers a dynamic UI update, including animated high-resolution background videos that visually represent the live conditions.
+ASP.NET Core Web API backend

+MongoDB CRUD operations

+API integration using OpenWeatherMap

+Real-world deployment workflows

+The application displays live weather information for any location, allows users to manage favourite locations, and enhances user experience with a dynamic weather-based video background.

 ---